TekNCode/TekNCode/README.md

 Hi there 👋
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=TekNCode" alt="TekNCode" /> </p>

-Startup Industry Professional with 20+ years of coding experience.
+20+ years of coding experience and love to work on side projects.<br>
-Currently I'm apart of [Wizard Labs Inc](https://wizard.io)
+If you look at my latest public repos you'll see my current interests.<br>

-I love everything tech and code from micro controlers to ML.<br>
+I love everything tech and code from micro controlers to game modding.<br>
 Always looking for a cool side project to collaberate on.

 Hit me up with projects, questions or just to say Hi!<br>